learnwithgurpreet/b.learnwithgurpreet.me/src/posts/world-wide-waste.md

 I recently finished a book called [World Wide Waste](https://gerrymcgovern.com/world-wide-waste/) by [Gerry McGovern](https://gerrymcgovern.com/).
 The author helps organizations reduce data waste by designing simpler, lighter, and more environmentally friendly websites and apps.

+Thank you, [Holger](https://polente.de/), for the recommendation; reading it was indeed worthwhile! 😊

 ![world wide waste book cover](/assets/images/world-wide-waste.jpg "world wide waste book cover")

 ## What is Digital waste?